graphpql/graphpinator/docs/README.md

 This documentation relates to the GraPHPinator project - the PHP implementation of GraphQL server.
 Before you continue, make sure to understand the concepts of GraphQL and its purpose.
-All the neccasarry information are clearly presented on [the official website](http://graphql.org/learn/).
+All the necessary information is presented on [the official website](http://graphql.org/learn/).

 ## Compliance status